TritonDataCenter/triton-go/README.md

 will need an installation of Triton in order to run them, or [COAL](https://github.com/joyent/triton/blob/master/docs/developer-guide/coal-setup.md) (Cloud On A Laptop).
-The tests create real resources and thus could cost real money if your using a paid Triton account!
+The tests create real resources and thus could cost real money if you are using a paid Triton account!
 It is also possible that the acceptance tests will leave behind resources, so extra attention will be needed to clean up these test resources.